camunda/camunda-docs/docs/self-managed/operational-guides/production-guide.md

     maxUnavailable: 1
 ```

-- It is possible to set a LimitRange on the namespace.
-Please refer to the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/memory-default-namespace/) on setting a LimitRange.

-## Reliability Best Practices

-Here are some points to keep in mind when consider reliability:

-- Check node affinity and tolerations.
 - Version Management: Stay on a stable Camunda and Kubernetes version and follow Camunda’s release notes for security patches or critical updates.
 - Secrets should be created prior to installing the helm chart so they can be referenced as existingSecrets when installing the helm chart.
 - Familiar with upgrades.
 Ideally, customers should have already performed an upgrade in the lower environment before going to production.